Poverty in Kenya: National Poverty Eradication Plan

 With the assistance of the Commission of Poverty Eradication and Poverty Eradication Unit, the National Poverty Eradication provided various poverty reduction programmes to help reduce poverty in Kenya.
 It attempted to increase the poor households' living standard.
-For instance, for householders with low income that were unable to have access safe food, health care and education, implements of the plan improved their condition through using money from the exchequer.
+For instance, for householders with low income that were unable to have access to safe food, health care and education, implements of the plan improved their condition through using money from the exchequer.
 Objectives of the NPEP involved wide aspects, such as universal education, primary health care, safe drinking water and abolishing the gap between rural and urban social development.
-They are monitored by Anti Poverty Trust Fund.
+They are monitored by Anti-Poverty Trust Fund.

 Economic Recovery Strategy

 In 2003, the Kenya's government launched the Economic Recovery Strategy, which focused on three areas; the economy, equity and reformation of governance.

 Due to the success of the strategy in the economic area, fiscal deficit and stock of non-performing loans have decreased, implying the more stable economic structure.
 In addition, the government encourages the private sector to be actively involved in offering infrastructure services.

-To alleviate poverty, the government succeeded to achieve the goal of universal primary education.
+To alleviate poverty, the government succeeded in achieving the goal of universal primary education.
 It enlarged the scope of health services and water services, which reduced the incident rate of HIV and other epidemic diseases and improved the living condition of poor people.
 In addition, the government created more jobs and helped people living in arid areas address the unstable weather effects on agriculture.

 To complete the sound management system, the ERS attempted to drive judicial reform and transformation of government functions, which further helped establish a stable social order and increase transparency in government affairs.